quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 network.
 If a sender is designed to rely on the timing of peer acknowledgments ("ACK clock"), delaying acknowledgments can cause undesirable bursts of data into the network.
-In keeping with Section 7.7 of {{QUIC-RECOVERY}}, a sender can either employ pacing or limit bursts to the initial congestion window.
+In keeping with Section 7.7 of {{QUIC-RECOVERY}}, a sender can either employ pacing or limit bursts to to the size of the initial congestion window.

 ## Loss Detection and Timers {#loss}